 EU Law and the Global Legal Order (15 credits)

 This module analyses the relationship between the internal EU legal order and the global legal order, with a view to understanding the constitutional foundations of the EU’s place in the global legal order.

-Foundations of Commercial Law (15 credits)
+Law of Domestic Sales (15 credits)

-Further Issues in Commercial Law (15 credits)
+Cross Border Commercial Law (15 credits)

 Human Rights Law in the UK (15 credits)

 This module facilitates the understanding of the reach and limitations of human rights law, as well as providing cross-subject expertise necessary in every area of legal practice.

 In this module you will gain an in-depth knowledge and understanding of many of the important transactions and clauses in International banking law.
 You will also learn about the litigation (case law) connected with entering into such transactions.

 The aim of this module is to give you a detailed understanding of the practice and normative framework of international commercial arbitration (ICA) and its roots in national and international law as well as in international business customs.